 State law requires that every general-purpose government publish within six months of the close of each fiscal year a complete set of audited financial statements.
-This report is published to fulfill that requirement for the fiscal year ended June 30, 2022 and 2021.
+This report is published to fulfill that requirement for the fiscal year ended June 30, 2023 and 2022.

-The Chief Executive Officer and Port Director, and the Deputy Executive Director and CFO/CAO, along with the rest of the management team assume full responsibility for the completeness and reliability of the information contained in the Management's Discussion and Analysis (MD&A) and Financial Statements, based upon a comprehensive framework of internal control that it has established for this purpose.
+The Chief Executive Officer and Port Director, and CFO/CAO, along with the rest of the management team assume full responsibility for the completeness and reliability of the information contained in the Management's Discussion and Analysis (MD&A) and Financial Statements, based upon a comprehensive framework of internal control that it has established for this purpose.
 Because the cost of internal control should not exceed anticipated benefits, the objective is to provide reasonable, rather than absolute, assurance that the financial statements are free of any material misstatements.

-Nigro & Nigro, PC, has issued an unmodified ("clean") opinion on the Port's financial statements for the year ended June 30, 2022 and 2021.
+Nigro & Nigro, PC, has issued an unmodified ("clean") opinion on the Port's financial statements for the year ended June 30, 2023 and 2022.
 The independent auditor's report is located at the front of the financial section of this report.

-A comprehensive FY 2022 Port Performance Analysis immediately follows this letter and provides a narrative introduction, overview, and analysis of the basic financial statements.
+A comprehensive FY 2023 Port Performance Analysis immediately follows this letter and provides a narrative introduction, overview, and analysis of the basic financial statements.
 The MD&A complements this letter of transmittal and should be read in conjunction with it.